Enum tokio_jsonrpc::macro_exports::Option 1.0.0

 fn expect(self, msg: &str) -> T

-Unwraps an option, yielding the content of a Some
+Unwraps an option, yielding the content of a Some.

 Panics

-Panics if the value is a None
+Panics if the value is a None with a custom panic message provided by

 Examples